-The tools that are required to scan the OBD II are as following:
+Tools that are required for scanning your car are as following:

-3- Android application: Torque Lite, Torque Pro, OBD Car Doctor or Dashcommand (See Google Play Store to find any other alternative)
+3- Android application: Torque Pro, OBD Car Doctor or Dashcommand (See Google Play Store to find any other alternative)

-Connect ELM Scanner with OBD II connector port of your car and turn on the ignition.
+Connect ELM Scanner with OBD II port of your car and turn on the ignition.
 Do not start your car at this point.
 The LEDs will start blinking on scanner notifying you that it is ON and working.
 Now connect the scanner with your Android phone or tablet over WiFi or Bluetooth.
 Once connected, open the application and let the app scan the trouble codes.
-We recommend Torque or DashCommand apps for scanning purposes as these supports most cars and offers various features.
-(Torque Pro is the paid version while DashCommand full version is available as in-app purchases)
+We recommend Torque or DashCommand apps for scanning purposes as these supports most cars and offer various features.
+(You may find details about their features on Play Store.
+Note that Torque Pro is the paid version while DashCommand includes in-app purchases to get additional features.)

 There are various kinds of cheap and expensive WiFi & bluetooth ELM OBD scanners available that you may use with your Android phones or tablets.
 These will not only help you save money on expensive OBD scanners but also save your money that you will pay at auto repair shop to get your car scanned.
 If you have knowledge about how internal parts of your car work, you may change the faulty parts by yourself or take help from an expert.

 Note that not all cars can be diagnosed with ELM OBD scanner and Android app.
 Different manufacturers follow different vehicle communication protocols.
 Protocols that require customized pins may fail to connect with your scanning device or could not be read by the app you are using.
 In that case, try different apps and if none of them work for you then there could be the problem with your scanner that it does not support your car OBD protocol.
 Usually ELM327 v1.5 or v2.1 supports majority of vehicle protocols.
 Avoid purchasing generic ELM scanners that do not mention the version number.